 It was nice to see in person some of Jeen’s warp-faced bands.

-On Tuesday I met Pam’s students who come to work in the studio under her guidance on a variety of looms and learn different techniques from Navajo and card weaving to overshot and boundweave.
+On Tuesday I met more of Pam’s weaving friends who come to work in the studio under her guidance on a variety of looms and learn different techniques from Navajo and card weaving to overshot and boundweave.
 This was the second last week before summer break and so I got to see quite a few pieces being cut off their looms.

 Joanne and Sheilah are obviously very happy with their pieces.
 Joanne’s is bound weave which she will sew into a bag and decorate with finger looped braids and Sheilah, with her quilter’s eye for color and pattern, made a rag rug with beautiful color progression.

-Bev is trying her hand at double weave pick up and Joan, who introduced me to a local Burmese backstrap weaver on my visit last year, is threading a rigid heddle to do tapestry on the Leclerc Penelope tapestry loom.
-And that’s not all…Pam has more students working away on all kinds of things there on Tuesdays and Thursdays and the studio is open for whenever one wants to drop by and continue working on their project.
+Bev is trying her hand at double weave pick-up and Joan, who introduced me to a local Burmese backstrap weaver on my visit last year, is threading a rigid heddle to do tapestry on the Leclerc Penelope tapestry loom.
+And that’s not all…Pam has more weavers working away on all kinds of things there on Tuesdays and Thursdays and the studio is open for whenever one wants to drop by and continue working on their project.

 Pam’s studio is as always a treasure trove of ethnic textiles from around the world.
 Joan has been working with a basket weaver from Burundi, Patricia Kayobera, and Pam has a display of her pieces.
 When Patricia was unable to find the materials with which she was used to working at home, she used cut up plastic rice bags.
 The baskets she made in Burundi were white and the plastic bags were an acceptable substitute.